mvdhv/PythonSocialDataScience/README.md

 Important note: Attendance of this course is obligatory if you want to attend the Computational Text Analysis Class offered in Trinity 2023 (You can get an exemption if you show previous attendance of a Python class through a transcript or similar document).
 These two classes can be viewed as a sequence.

+The course material is publicly available.
+For each class you will find:

+1. Lecture Slides
+2. Code used in the Python Session in class + its full solutions
+3. Excercises + their solutions

 Sign up for short research presentations here: https://docs.google.com/spreadsheets/d/1CoieKKfGmDJyChL6s49BujTOxmYsEZ5ugC92HA-zZUk/edit?usp=sharing

 ## Quick Access to our Python Sheets: